kbase/kbase-ui/REFACTOR.md

 ### Fix up links

 Links formed like “#plugin/some/thing” will need to be rewritten as “/#/plugin/some/thing”.
 Since the plugin is located at an internal path within the ui, the initial “/” is required to ensure that the url starts at the root.

+#### Tasks

+search for internal ui links.
+E.g. "# or '#.
+When you find such links you may wish to narrow your search to specific links, e.g. #people, because there can be a lot of false positives

+all such links need a / before the # to ensure the url is absolute

+all such links need a target, either \_blank to open a new window (such links probably already have this) or \_parent otherwise.

 ### A note on reentrant top level widgets.